tallen94/iam/tutorials/introduction.md

 # Introduction
 Iam is a limitless tool for developing highly scalable code

 This tutorial will introduce you to the main concepts.
-Once you feel comfortable with the information in this tutorial, move on to the next.

-### Executable
-Executables are the resources available on the cluster.
-You can:
-- Add and executable
-- Get and executable
-- Get a list of executables for a user
-- Run and executable

-These operations are available as the `Executable Api`
-- `/executable`
-- `/executable/:username/:exe/:name`
-- `/executable/:username/:exe`
-- `/executable/:username/:exe/:name/run`

 #### Cluster
 Clusters are organizations of Environments.